Mack Scogin Merrill Elam

 Mack Scogin Merrill Elam Architects is an American architecture firm based in Atlanta, Georgia.
 The two principal architects are husband and wife Mack Scogin and Merrill Elam.
 The firm was founded in 1984 as Parker and Scogin, but was reorganized as Scogin Elam and Bray until 2000, when it became Mack Scogin Merrill Elam Architects.
 The architects are well known for their modernist buildings, often playing on polemical themes.
 The architects have received numerous architectural prizes and awards for their works.

-Background
+History

 The firm was founded in 1984 as Parker and Scogin.
 It later became Scogin, Elam and Bray (with Mack Scogin, Merrill Elam and Lloyd Bray).
 It became Mack Scogin Merrill Elam Architects in 2000.

 Mack Scogin studied architecture at Georgia Institute of Technology and became Professor of Architecture at Harvard University Graduate School of Design, where he was chairman of the Department of Architecture from 1990 to 1995.

 Merrill Elam first studied architecture at Georgia Institute of Technology, completing a Bachelor of Architecture degree in 1971, before completing a master's degree in business administration at Georgia State University in 1982.
 She has held several positions in schools of architecture in the USA and Canada.

-Critical response

-The buildings of Mack Scogin Merrill Elam Architects have received much critical interpretation in architectural journals.
-But they have also attracted clients with avant-gardist aspirations.
-"Unusually extroverted" was what magistrates asked Mack Scogin Merrill Elam to deliver for the design of a $63 million federal courthouse in Austin, Texas.
-New York Times architecture critic Nicolai Ouroussoff wrote that the building exhibited a tension "between the desire to uphold core democratic values and a growing sense of instability".
-The building is conceived as an eight-story cube, its interlocking forms resting on a concrete base.
-Deep recesses set into the building create a play of light and shadow.
-The visual game continues inside, where the walls and walkways enclosing a lobby atrium dissolve into a cubist composition of intersecting planes.
-The lightness of the forms recalls the theoretical structures of Frederick Kiesler, the utopian who imagined weightless buildings suspended in air.
-But if you circle around to the back of the model, the upper floors begin to shift, setting the entire structure off balance.